Learn to speak Magento! A Glossary of Magento Terms and Phrases

 Magento Partners: There are many types of Magento Partners.
 These include Magento Extension partners, like JetRails, as well as Solution and Technology partners.
 Different types of partnerships require different annual fees, revenue sharing, certifications, referrals, and various other commitments.
 At JetRails, we fully support our partners that are active Magento Partners, but we also recognize that some of the best and most important organizations in the Magento ecosystem forgo paid partner programs.

 Magento Patch: From time to time, Magento releases software patches.
 These are fixes for things like bugs, security vulnerabilities, and changes that need to be addressed, such as if a shipping or payment system that has a native connector in the Magento platform off-the-shelf has an urgent update.
 Simply patching is not equivalent to upgrading, and while it can help maintain your site, you will be at risk of falling behind technologically.
-Magento patching and support for old versions, like 2.0, 2.1, and 2.2 does come with end dates.
+Magento patching and support for old versions, like 2.0, 2.1, and 2.2 do come with end dates.
+Recent patches for Magento 2 sites have included Magento 2.3.2-p2, Magento 2.3.3-p1, Magento 2.3.4-p2, Magento 2.3.5-p2, and Magento 2.4.0-p1.

 Magento Payments: Magento is working on a payments and credit card fraud prevention offering with some very specific partners.
 This has been described as a resale offering, through which a Magento sales rep will be able to help sell you PayPal/Braintree processing and Signifyd fraud solutions.
 It’s anticipated that most merchants will keep their payment processing and credit card fraud prevention solutions independent of this initiative, especially merchants that already have established relationships with merchant services providers.